 Wake Forest pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Wake Forest is low; cypress and grass are low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Wake Forest is medium; grass is medium; ragweed is low.
+Tomorrow (17 July 2026) levels are similar - ragweed remains low, grass declining.
+Over the following five days grass and ragweed will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app